A little editors secret from Liz Pelletier, Sr. Editor, Co-Owner of Entangled Publishing:

 By the end of the day, I hope everyone will have the tools they'll need to "Edit a Bestseller Like A Pro"!

 Join us near New Orleans, LA. as we learn from Entangled Publishing co-founder and editor Liz Pelletier.
 Registration information is here.
 Early registration prices have been extended until June 10th.
-Class is on June 22, 2013... (if the links above don't work try this one below) http://solawriters.org/2013/06/03/self-editing-workshop-why-should-you-join-us-liz-pelletier-lets-you-in-on-a-secret/
+Class is on June 22, 2013... (if the links above don't work try this one below) http://solawriters.org/2013/06/03/self-editing-workshop-why-should-you-join-us-liz-pelletier-lets-you-in-on-a-secret/ I hope to see you there!

 ~ Dawn Chartier